miguilimzero/teeworlds-mods/README.md

     - [Compiling For 0.6.x](#compiling-for-06x)
     - [Compiling For 0.7.x](#compiling-for-07x)

+## Custom Clients

 ## Supported Mods

-This is a list of mods that are currently supported by this repository.
-The mods are divided into three categories: Maintained Mods, Archived Mods, and Binary Mods.
+This is a list of mods that have easy compiling scripts or binaries.
+The list is divided into maintained, archived, and binary mods.

 ### Maintained Mods